 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Sky Recovery Services, Ltd. was founded in August 1998, and the BBB opened its file four months later.
-Sky is listed as a collection agency with a headquarters office located in Houston, TX.
+They’re legit.
+According to the Better Business Bureau (BBB), Sky Recovery Services, Ltd. is a legitimate collection agency, founded in August 1998, and the BBB opened its file four months later.
+SRS is listed with a headquarters office located in Houston, TX.

 According to its website, SRS is a complete, full service collection agency that “specializes in the collection of bad debt…and has over 65 years of experience in the accounts receivable management industry.”
 Sky claims to have experience including, but not limited to, collections for “multi-family (apartments), medical, physician groups, commercial, retail, credit unions and country clubs.”